shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 When developing an engine, you effectively establish a bridge between the host application and the various apps and frameworks that are loaded into the engine.
 The engine makes it possible to abstract the differences between applications so that apps can be written in more of a software agnostic manner using Python and QT.

 The engine is a collection of files, [similar in structure to an app](sgtk-developer-app.md#anatomy-of-the-template-starter-app).
-It has an `engine.py` file and this must derive from the Tank Core Engine [Base class](https://github.com/shotgunsoftware/tk-core/blob/master/python/tank/platform/engine.py).
+It has an `engine.py` file and this must derive from the core `Engine` [Base class](https://github.com/shotgunsoftware/tk-core/blob/master/python/tank/platform/engine.py).
 Different engines then re-implement various aspect of this base class depending on their internal complexity.
 An engine typically handles or provides the following services: